Golden State (album): Promotion

 The album's original cover featured an outline of a passenger airliner.
 Following the September 11, 2001 attacks, the band changed the artwork to something more minimal.
 The album's lead single, "The People That We Love", was originally titled "Speed Kills" (which appeared on advance promo copies and early radio promos advertising the song), but it was renamed for the same reason, after being listed as an inappropriate song by Clear Channel Communications.
 Regarding the name change, the band posted this message on their website:

 Since the song is one of love, appreciation and rising against adversity, we hope that this change will reflect our desire to be part of the soothing that art brings at these times.

 The song "Headful of Ghosts" also featured a lyric change when performed live, substituting the word terrorist for maverick, for the same reason.

 Upon release, "The People That We Love" saw significant radio play as well as heavy rotation of its music video on MTV2.
 However, compared to earlier Bush hits, it has since been virtually forgotten on radio.
-A follow-up single was not released in the US, making this Bush's final American single for 9 years until reunited in 2010 with the single 'Afterlife'.
+A follow-up single was not released in the US, making this Bush's final American single for nine years until they reunited in 2010 with the single "Afterlife".
 In the UK, "Inflatable" was released as a single with an accompanying video.

 Golden State was released by Atlantic Records, which originally distributed Sixteen Stone.
-Bush co-hosted the 22 October 2001 edition of Channel One News to promote the album and give away an autographed copy, an act which critics of the educational program derided.
+Bush co-hosted the 22 October 2001 edition of Channel One News to promote the album and give away an autographed copy, an act that critics of the educational program derided.

 Critical reception

 Golden State received mostly positive reviews from music critics.
 At Metacritic, where they assign a "weighted average" rating out of 100 to selected independent ratings and reviews from mainstream critics, the album received a Metascore of a 63, based on 11 reviews, indicating "generally favorable reviews".

 Stephen Thomas Erlewine of AllMusic gave a mainly positive review, considering Bush "comfortable and powerful, rocking hard" and to be "turning out songs that are not only catchy, but that hold together and cohere over the course of an album."
 Erlewine complemented the band's return to their 1994 sound, giving the view that Golden State sounded "charmingly retro".

-Kerrang! lauded Golden State as "Bush's best album yet."
+Kerrang! lauded Golden State as "Bush's best album yet".

-Jenny Eliscu of Rolling Stone was, however, more dismissive, commenting "Today, the group could be criticized for imitating itself...
+Jenny Eliscu of Rolling Stone was, however, more dismissive, commenting: "Today, the group could be criticized for imitating itself...
 Gavin Rossdale's delicious rasp is still unequivocally sexy, but his melodies are rote versions of the same old song."
-She added "Nothing here hits the inevitable, almost scientific heights the band reached with anthems like 'Everything Zen' or 'Glycerine.'
+She added: "Nothing here hits the inevitable, almost scientific heights the band reached with anthems like 'Everything Zen' or 'Glycerine.'
 As it is, Golden State has only a few bright spots."